 Here are the steps of the translation process:

-Each step is overseen by the Project Manager for the First Nations Version (Terry M. Wildman).
+Each step is overseen by Terry M. Wildman, the Project Manager and author of the First Nations Version.
 The Project Manager provides coordination with OneBook, review guidance, quality control, recruitment of volunteers, promotion of the project, and acts as liaison with Native Churches and Ministries regarding the FNV.

 First, a draft is prepared, by Terry Wildman verse by verse, using the Key-terms agreed upon by the First Nations Version Translation council.